kubenow/helm-charts/charts/pachyderm/README.md

 Pachyderm Helm Chart
 ====================

-This chart can be used to deploy Pachyderm backed by Minio, a lightweight, AWS S3 compatible, object storage server.
+This chart can be used to deploy Pachyderm backed by Minio, a lightweight AWS S3 compatible object storage server.

 Prerequisites Details
 ---------------------